-3. Asynchronous online and hybrid courses
+3. Asynchronous classes

-A student attends an online course (or the online portion of a hybrid course) by participating in a synchronous class or otherwise engaging in an academically related activity, per the course syllabus or professor's instructions.
 Examples of asynchronous academically related activity include but are not limited to contributing to an online discussion or chat session; submitting an assignment or working draft; working through exercises; taking a quiz or exam; viewing or completing an interactive tutorial; participating in an online study group; and initiating contact with a faculty member to ask a course-related question.